Higher School of Economics: Graduates

-The Higher School of Economics ranked high in graduate employment rates.
+HSE University ranked high in graduate employment rates.
 In 2016, The Future Today put HSE University with the top Russian universities whose graduates are the most vacant in the market with a 85% employment rate.
 The survey inside the university also showed that 93% of graduates are employed within the first year after graduation.
 Some of them take freelance jobs or continue their education.

 Among graduates of HSE are Maxim Oreshkin who would later be appointed to the position of Minister of Economic Development of the Russian Federation, and Konstantin Noskov who would become the Minister of Digital Development, Telecommunications and Mass Media of the Russian Federation.
+Vladimir Kiriyenko is a business executive and media manager who is the CEO of VK, a popular Russian social networking service.